 Women with severe chlamydia infection may require hospitalization, intravenous antibiotics (medicine given through a vein), and pain medicine.

-After taking antibiotics, people should be re-tested to be sure the infection is cured.
+After taking antibiotics, people should be re-tested after three months to be sure the infection is cured.
 This is particularly important if you are unsure that your partner(s) obtained treatment.
+But testing should still take place even if your partner has been treated.
 Do not have sex until you are sure both you and your partner no longer have the disease.

 What Happens If I Don't Get My ChalmydiaTreated?